bacpack-system/package-tracker/README.md

 - `REVISION` - git revision to use when accessing Package Repository.
   Set to [CMCONF Global Config] variable `BA_PACKAGE_URI_REVISION`.
   It has to be set empty for "file://" URI scheme.
-- `URI_TEMPLATE` - [CMake-lib] template to construct URI to download package from Package Registry.
+- `URI_TEMPLATE` - [CMake-lib] template to construct URI to download package from Package Repository.
    The value is instantiated in cooperation with CMCONF Global Config of Package Tracker.
    The following variables are available for the template:
     - `<REVISION>` - git revision to use when accessing Package Repository.